djanderson/docs/mst/backup-types.md

 consistent recovery to a point in time (PITR).
 You can create a logical backup with the `pg_dump` command.

+This table lists the differences binary and logical backups with respect to indexes, transactions, and data.
 |Type|Binary|Logical|
 |---|---|---|
 |index|contains all data from indexes| does not contain index data, it contains only queries used to recreate indexes from other data|